-This is the nineteenth quarterly report of the Monitor of the Negotiated Settlement Agreement (NSA) in the case of Delphine Allen, et al., vs. City of Oakland, et al., in the United States District Court for the Northern District of California.
+This is the twentieth quarterly report of the Monitor of the Negotiated Settlement Agreement (NSA) in the case of Delphine Allen, et al., vs. City of Oakland, et al., in the United States District Court for the Northern District of California.
 In January 2010, under the direction of Judge Thelton E. Henderson, the Parties agreed to my appointment as Monitor of the Oakland Police Department (OPD).
 In this capacity, I oversee the monitoring process that began in 2003 under the previous monitor.
-The current Monitoring Team conducted our nineteenth quarterly site visit from August 11, through August 15, 2014, to evaluate the Department's progress with the NSA during the three-month reporting period of April 1, through June 30, 2014.
+The current Monitoring Team conducted our twentieth quarterly site visit from November 3, through November 7, 2014, to evaluate the Department's progress with the NSA during the three-month reporting period of July 1, through September 30, 2014.